rabblerouser/rabblerouser-publisher/README.md

 should return a Promise.
 The resolution of that promise will be used to indicate whether or not the event was processed successfully.
-Events that fail to process will be retried again until they succeed. *This may change in the future, see [this issue](https://github.com/rabblerouser/rabblerouser-core/issues/132) for more discussion of event failures, and how we might address the problem of invalid events that can never succeed*
+Events that fail to process will be retried again until they succeed. *This may change in the future, see [this issue](https://github.com/rabblerouser/rabblerouser-core/issues/132) for more discussion of event failures, and how we might address the problem of invalid events that can never succeed, and would thus clog the stream*

 ## Demo